oddbit/crashlytics-github/PREINSTALL.md

 Use this extension to add integrate Crashlytics reports with Github Issues.

-This extension creates and updates Github Issues with information from Crashlyitics.
+This extension creates and updates Github Issues with information from Crashlytics.
 It will mark up issues so that they can be updated upon new information such as velocity reports or regressions.

 This extension uses Github API, so you'll need to supply a